 Discovering the West Bank

 Marie often had to travel to the West Bank for work and during my stay I had the chance to go there quite often.
 What I found there was perhaps what struck me the most overall: the huge difference between my expectation, which relied on years of media coverage, and the reality.
-To me, words like “West bank” and “Cisjordanie” (the French word for West Bank) were associated with images taken from a post-apocalyptic movie, with a big concrete wall separating rich from poor, deadly militarized check-points, overcrowded refugee camps, terrorist-ridden villages, and general war, destruction and misery.
+To me, words like “West bank” and “Cisjordanie” (the French word for West Bank) were associated with images taken from a post-apocalyptic movie, with a big concrete wall separating rich from poor, deadly militarized check-points, overcrowded refugee camps, and general war, destruction and misery.
 So before going for the first time, I must admit I was a little worried – and my relatives back home were too.
 All had some version of the similar warning: “The West Bank?
 Hum… Are you sure?
 Isn’t there a war going on?
-Don’t get on any buses… Be careful…” When I questioned Marie on whether it was dangerous or not, she looked at me with a half-amused, half-disappointed smile, like a swimming instructor would look at a kid who’s asking if the pool is safe.
+Don’t get on any buses… Be careful…” But when I questioned Marie on whether it was dangerous or not, she looked at me with a half-amused, half-disappointed smile, like a swimming instructor would look at a kid who’s asking if the pool is safe.
 And, while of course the consequences of the conflict are visible, the West Bank turned out to be a remarkably pleasant place – we wandered the market and had knafé in Nablus, enjoyed Taybeh beer in Ramallah, ate makloubé in Jericho and relaxed at the Hosh Jasmin organic farm-restaurant by Bethlehem.